 Mix the ingredients for your braising liquid and pour in a baking dish with the cauliflower.
 It should come about halfway up.

-Bake at 175ºC for 35-45 minutes, turn over halfway through.
-When cooked they should still be firm but edible.
+Bake at 175ºC for 35-45 minutes, turn over halfway through, the cauliflower steaks should still be firm but edible.
 Sear in a hot pan before serving.

 Red pepper puree